 What’s in a Name?

-A lot!
+Actually, a lot!
 Be careful, as the name alone can affect the perceived intent of the program.
 This perception, whether accurate or not, can drive the degree of acceptance by employees.
 Of course, other factors may also impact how the program is received by staff.
 For example: